 It was not until after World War II that luck smiled on Mars Ravelo’s behalf.
-His superheroine Varga made her debut in Bulaklak Magazine Volume 4, Number 17 on July 23, 1947 and became quite popular with readers everywhere.
+His superheroine Varga made her debut in Bulaklak magazine Volume 4, Number 17 on July 23, 1947 and became quite popular with readers everywhere.
 Varga was, in all things but name, the woman we now know as Darna.
 She stood up for the weak and the oppressed, battling common criminals as well as evil in supernatural form.
-Varga was both written and illustrated by Ravelo whose artistic style resembled the cartoons of Max Fleischer, the creator of the doll-like cartoon character Betty Boop.
+Varga was both written and illustrated by Ravelo whose artistic style resembled the cartoons of Irish cartoonist George McManus (1884-1954) of the “Bringing Up Father” fame, and Jewish-American animator Max Fleischer (1883-1972), the creator of the doll-like cartoon character Betty Boop.

-By some twist of circumstance, the name Varga became the ownership of Bulaklak Magazine and when Ravelo left Bulaklak in 1949 after a falling out with its editor, Varga stayed behind.
-Ravelo took her image, flowing sash and all, to Pilipino Komics.
+By some twist of circumstance, the name Varga became the ownership of Bulaklak magazine and when Ravelo left Bulaklak in 1949 after a falling out with its editor, Varga stayed behind.
+Ravelo took her image, flowing sash and all, to Pilipino Komiks.

 DARNA IN THE SILVER SCREEN

 On May 31, 1951 Filipinos witnessed the first marvelous flight of Darna (courtesy of Royal Films), in a Fernando Poe Sr (1916-1951) directorial Darna starring Manila’s “Golden Age” movie queen Rosa Del Rosario (1917-2006) as Darna and Cristina Aragon as the supervillain Valentina, while Mila Nimpa portrayed the young Narda and Manuel Ubaldo played the role of Ding, Narda’s little brother.
 The movie was a huge box office success.
 From then on there was no stopping Darna.
 Numerous box office films and endless serialized stories in different comic books followed.